 In addition to a three-day speakers program jam-packed with lectures and debates at the Unseen Living Room, the Unseen will also present workshops around the so-called Do-It-Yourself-Photo-Zines and a selfie project collaboration led by a professional photographer with residents of the De Bogt retirement home and teens from De Put.

 Created by ING and Unseen, the ING Unseen Talent Award is an exclusive award that provides a platform for emerging photographers.
 From a long list of exceptional artists, Unseen and ING Art Management have selected Thomas Albdorf from Austria, Laurianne Bixhain from Luxembourg, Felicity Hammond from UK, Miren Pastor from Spain and Tereza Zelenkova from the Czech Republic as this year’s finalists.
 Their works were a response to the theme Fool For Love exploring the passion and devotion necessary for pursuing a dream.
 The winner will be awarded a commission to create new work for the ING Collection, as well as a project fund of €10,000.
 All five artists will have an opportunity to take part in an extensive talent program under the guidance of the renowned artist Todd Hido.
 The Award has launched the international careers of previous winners Ola Lanko, Anne Geene and Sophie Jung.
-Since there are only three days left until the poll closes, be sure to cast your ballot!

 The neighborhood of Spaarndammerbuurt is regarded as one of the most beautiful old districts of Europe.
 A former home for the factory workers of Amsterdam, it is now known for the world's famous Amsterdam School of Architecture which celebrates its 100th anniversary in 2016.
 The main location will be the Museum Het Schip where Unseen will present a show building on a theme that touches upon this special location, as well as the current contemporary trend of craftsmanship.